 The FDA has established a division to regulate blood products, known as the Center for Biologics Evaluation and Research.
 Under regulation 21 CFR 1271.15(b), treatment using a patient’s own blood products is allowed by the FDA.
 Numerous devices that prepare PRP have been FDA cleared.
 Cell therapy, if utilizing a patient’s own cells, and if those cells are “minimally manipulated” are also allowed by the FDA.
 The FDA still considers these treatments to be investigational.

 We offer cell treatments in two different ways.
 Some treatments are a simple procedure performed in the office.
 Other cell therapies are performed in conjunction with minimally invasive surgery, such as arthroscopy.
 Dr. Farjo will recommend the best treatment for you based on the specifics of your condition.

 Is platelet rich plasma (PRP) part of the stem cell procedure?

-What is the added benefit of additional PRP injections, after the stem cell therapy?
+What is the added benefit of additional PRP injections, after the cell therapy?

-Why Dr. Farjo and not some other stem cell clinic?
+Why Dr. Farjo and not some other cell clinic?